Chinese rocket's re-entry will be ‘within hours’

 Space-Track, reporting data collected by US Space Command, estimated the debris would make reentry over the Mediterranean Basin.

+Other educated guesses ranged from somewhere near Tahiti to the northern US.

-Travelling at a speed of around 7.7 km per second, a difference of just one minute in the time of re-entry translates to hundreds of miles difference on the ground.
+Travelling at a speed of around 7.7 km per second, a difference of just one minute in the time of re-entry translated to hundreds of miles difference in the various estimates.

-“This is difficult to predict and not an exact measurement,” Space-Track wrote on Twitter.
+“This is difficult to predict and not an exact measurement,” Space-Track wrote on Twitter – and understatement if ever there was one.

-It is one of the largest pieces of space debris to return to Earth, with experts estimating its dry mass to be around 18 to 22 tonnes.
+It is one of the largest pieces of space debris to return to Earth, with experts estimating its ry mass to be around 18 to 22 tonnes.

 The Long March 5B lifted off from China’s Hainan island on April 29 with the unmanned Tianhe module, which contains what will become living quarters on a permanent Chinese space station.
 The rocket is set to be followed by 10 more missions to complete the station.